sudheersure/opensrp-plugin/README.md

-# opensrp-admin
+# opensrp-plugin
-This is a standalone admin module to create and update Masters
+This is a standalone admin module to create and update Master data

 1. Manage user accounts